Chezpuf/observer-bind-tool/README.md

 # CS2 Observer Bind Tool
 This Python tool connects to Counter-Strike 2 via Telnet to retrieve the official server player slots.
 It allows you to manually assign custom keybinds to spectators slots and automatically generates a complete configuration file for easy use in CS2.
 The tool uses the  `telnetlib3` library for network communication.

+## Important Notes
+- It is recommended to use a custom HUD that will force team sides, as they currently sway at half time.
+- The tool will have to be rerun and the config remade for every map as the server slots reset on map change.

 ## Prerequisites
 Python 3.x: Ensure you have Python installed.
 Required Library: You must install the `telnetlib3` library using pip: